pmilosz99/satellite-monitor/README.md

 By using Chakra UI's design system, Satellite Monitor achieves a cohesive, professional look while significantly reducing the time needed for UI development and ensuring that new components integrate smoothly with the existing design structure.

+### Testing
+The Satellite Monitor application includes unit tests to ensure reliable functionality and component behavior.
+Testing is implemented with Vitest as the test runner and React Testing Library for component testing.

+**Testing Libraries**
+- Vitest provides a fast, lightweight environment to execute tests efficiently, allowing for minimal configuration.
+- React Testing Library facilitates testing React components from a user’s perspective by focusing on component behavior and interaction rather than implementation details.

+Tests cover component rendering, data updates, and interactions to confirm that the application behaves as expected, promoting stability and a consistent user experience.

 # Available scripts
- - `npm run dev` - starting application in dev mode
+ - `npm run dev` - starts the application in development mode
- - `npm run build` - build production version
+ - `npm run build` - builds the production version
- - `npm run preview` - starting application in production mode
+ - `npm run preview` - starts the application in production mode
- - `npm run lint` - running eslint
+ - `npm run lint` - runs ESLint
+ - `npm run test` - runs all tests

 # Naming convention